 Institutional investors.
 In Table 18 we extend our analysis by regressing against variables related to institutional investors presence.
 As for f_female , data suggest that institutional investors with major shareholdings favour female representation only as a whole, since the effect of either foreign and Italian institutional investors is not significant.
 This result is in line with the discussion in section 3.2.
 Regarding the dummy nf_family , results differ according to the type of controlling agent we control for: controlling for wh/foreign, institutional investors major shareholdings do not play any role.
-Instead, controlling for family or family or family or family or family female director.
+Instead, controlling for family or soe, the presence of institutional investors as a whole increases the probability of having a non-family female director.
 The result is stronger in the case of family companies, where also the presence of foreign institutional investors seems to play a role21.
 These results can be explained considering that in firms with a lower propensity to a "real diversity", such as family firms and, to a less extent, state owned companies, the role played by outside shareholders is more important than in companies which, in principle, could be more open to diversity, such as widely held and foreign companies.

 Board characteristics.
 Finally, in Table 19 we include also variables measuring some board characteristics.
-None of these variables is related to the dummy $f{\rm emale}$.
+None of these variables is related to the dummy $f{\rm c}$ female.
 Instead, the probability of having a not-affiliated woman increases when the average age of the board falls and is higher in firms with a higher percentage of independent directors.
 The percentage of minorities directors is never significant.
 These findings could indicate that diversity is not an issue in those firms where family-affiliated women are appointed, since board diversity, as measured by the percentage of independent directors and the average age of the board, is not a predictor of female directorship.
 Differently, in firms where women directors are chosen for other reasons than their links with the main shareholder, diversity could be a value.